 Weighing a sack of plastic bottles at Plastic Bank collection branch.

 Weights were assigned based on the approximate percentage of the number of samples in both countries.
 Based on weighted averages, the result indicates that, on average, 56.39 bottles of PET plastic are equivalent to one kilogram of collected plastic.

-In May 2023, our Social Recycling movement reached a milestone of stopping over 80 million kilograms of plastic from reaching the ocean.
+In May 2023, the sustainability efforts of our Social Recycling movement reached a milestone of stopping over 80 million kilograms of plastic from reaching the ocean.
 This is the equivalent of more than four billion plastic bottles gathered, sorted, and exchanged by over 35,000 collection community members for additional income and access to life-improving benefits.

 This is just a drop in the ocean compared to the amount of plastic litter in the environment.
 But we hope that each plastic bottle you encounter reminds you that change is possible and inspires you to take action.
-You hold the power in your hands to shift the narrative of plastic pollution and improve the lives of collection communities, one bottle at a time!
+It is in your hands to engage with sustainability collective efforts to change the narrative of plastic pollution and improve the lives of collecting communities one bottle at a time!